Some wine lists are more popular than others. Ah, wine lists, they’re just like us.

 19. Le Bernardin Wine List

 The Le Bernardin wine list is overseen by conveniently-named wine director and sommelier Aldo Sohm.
 It’s a 15,000-bottle collection that includes vintages dating back as far as 1875.
+That many bottles, sadly, exceeds the capacity of our plucky little bar inventory spreadsheet.
+Best for a wine program like that to automate their inventory with a beverage inventory management platform.
 The Le Bernardin wine list we link to is a smaller, by-the-glass version from their lounge.
 But it’s a good representation of their wine program.
 It’s got a lot of European influence, with French and Spanish bottles taking center stage.
 They also have a decent selection of fortified Madeira and Port wines.

 18. Del Posto Wine List